-Robert A. Holcombe was Born in Phoenix, Arizona and became a convert of the church when he turned 19.
+Robert A. Holcombe was Born in Phoenix, Arizona and became a convert of the Church when he turned 19.
 He left for a mission one year later and served in the England London East Mission.
-After his return he married Sherri Lea Evensen and had 5 children and later adopted a teenager to make 6.
-He has served as a Young Men’s President 3 times, a Stake Mission President, High Counselor, 2 Bishoprics including a Bishop for 8 years in his home ward, and Stake Athletic Director for 8 years.
+After his return, he married Sherri Lea Evensen and had 5 children and later adopted a teenager to make 6.
+He has served as a Young Men’s President three times, a Stake Mission President, High Counselor, in two Bishoprics including as Bishop for eaight years in his home ward, and Stake Athletic Director for eight years.
 He is currently serving in the MTC in an ESL Branch Presidency.
 Brother Holcombe has worked for Brigham Young University in the Division of Continuing Education for the past 23 years and is currently the Director of Conferences & Workshops.

 Sherri Holcombe was born in Provo, but was raised in Los Angeles and Phoenix, AZ.
 Brother and Sister Holcombe met in high school where she was the choir pianist and he was choir president.
 They dated two years before Brother Holcombe was baptized, and upon the completion of his mission, they were married in the Salt Lake Temple.
 The Holcombes have six children and ten perfect grandchildren.
 Before serving at the MTC, Sister Holcombe served as Young Women President, Primary Counselor, Relief Society teacher and ward choir director.
 She loves sports, theater, and music (she has played the Tabernacle Organ!), but most of all, she loves her family, the Gospel, and Heavenly Father and His son, Jesus Christ.